-The Visual Resources Collection (VRC) is a college and university resource with holdings of more than 92,200 digital images, including the VRC Archive and Virtual Museum.
+The Visual Resources Collection (VRC) is a college and university resource with holdings of more than 127,000 digital images.
 Established in 1979, the collection has expanded to meet the needs of the art and architecture history courses and seminars, the studio classes, building technology, and elective courses for both undergraduate and graduate programs.
 Image holdings include collections for major historical periods from the time of ancient and prehistoric cultures through the twenty-first century.
-The VRC provides images for classroom and research purposes, archives student digital work, aids in College fundraising, supports student multi-media projects, and collaborates with other departments and communities.
+The VRC provides images for classroom and research purposes, archives student digital work, aids in College fundraising, supports student multimedia projects, and collaborates with other departments and communities.

-Images are collected through personal and published work and the purchase of commercial materials.
-The collection is organized and cataloged following the VRA Core and CCO guidelines established by the Visual Resources Association.
-Approximately 12,000 digital resources are added to the collection each year.
+Resources are collected through personal and published work and the purchase of commercial materials.
+The VRC collection is organized and catalogued following the VRA Core and CCO guidelines established by the Visual Resources Association.
+Approximately 10,000 digital resources are added to the collection each year.

-The VRC office is located within the Charles C. Hight Architecture Library in the Storrs Building.
+The VRC is located within the Charles C. Hight Architecture Library in the Storrs Building.